 While the academic field of esports is still in an early phase, the growth of the industry offers many opportunities in terms of marketing, research and public relations.
 One of such opportunities, uniting these aspects, can be found in the field of storytelling.
-This thesis aims to uncover the state of the art knowledge within the academic field of esports.
+This thesis aims to uncover the state of the art knowledge within the academic field on esports.
 It seeks to identify key reasons for watching esports and storytelling content, reflect on the effectiveness, and give recommendations towards practical forms of storytelling strategies for esports organizations to use.
-Qualitative data was gathered as a pre-study, by interviewing an expert on social media within esports, attending a PR in esports panel discussion and analysing papers surrounding the subject.
-Quantitative data makes up the main form of research, through conducting a survey under gamers and esports audiences on how much esports they watch and whether storytelling elements influence their viewing behaviour.
-This paper will include: an introduction, background research, methodology, results, discussion, conclusion and practical implications for organisations as well as future research prospects.
-Based upon the angle of the scientific communicative field, the following research question and accommodating sub questions have been formulated:
+The main research questions entails:

-What is the role of storytelling in esports and how does it influence esports viewing consumption?
+Why do fans watch storytelling in esports and how does it influence esports viewing frequency?